danishgufran/face_mask/README.md

 This is used to detect a person's face for face mask.

 # First Step
-please enter the code folder and run the requirements.sh file first to get all required dependencies installed on the Raspberry Pi before deployment.
+please enter the code folder and run the requirements.sh file first to get all required dependencies installed on the Raspberry Pi before deployment.\n
 $bash requirements.sh

 # Second Step